vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-commonwealth-money.md

 #### DESTRUCTION

-Because some portion of the money circulates through government accounts, we can reduce the money supply by not giving, not spend- ing or not lending until the value is stable.
+Because some portion of the money circulates through government accounts, we can reduce the money supply by not giving, not spending or not lending until the value is stable.

 ## Who rules?